How to Use Public Wi-Fi Securely

 File sharing allows other devices to access files on your computer, which can be a security risk on public Wi-Fi networks.
 Make sure to turn off file sharing before connecting to public Wi-Fi.

-- Turn Off Sharing Features: Go to your system’s settings and turn off features like “File Sharing,” “Printer Sharing,” and “Network Discovery” to prevent other users on the same network from accessing your files.
+• Turn Off Sharing Features: Go to your system’s settings and disable “File Sharing,” “Printer Sharing,” and “Network Discovery” to prevent other users on the same network from accessing your files.

 Use Firewalls for Extra Protection